 Reading records and reading books are expected to be in school every day.
 During a week, a child is expected to complete at least 3 reads at home and have their reading record signed by an adult on each occasion.
 The reading record will be checked each Friday.

 Home learning will go home every week on a Thursday.
 It needs to be completed and returned by the following Tuesday.
 Home learning will alternate half-termly:

 Autumn 1 - one piece of Maths Homework accompanied by ten spellings to learn.

 Autumn 2 - one piece of English Homework (a reading comprehension) accompanied by a mental maths activity.

 More Curriculum Subjects:

-In RE, the children have developed their research skills in order to locate different parts of the Bible and learnt how to interpret the Bible from a literalist and liberalist point of view.
-They then used these skills when exploring ideas based on how the universe was created, focusing on biblical and scientific views.
-This was then followed by a question/answer session with Justin Tomkins which was incredibly valuable.
-Finally, the children studied the story of Adam and Eve and questionned whether all people should be punished for the sins of others.
+In RE, the children will develop their research skills in order to locate different parts of the Bible and learn how to interpret the Bible from a literalist and liberalist point of view.
+They then use these skills when exploring ideas based on how the universe was created, focusing on biblical and scientific views.
+Finally, the children will study the story of Adam and Eve and question whether all people should be punished for the sins of others.